NextronSystems/thor-manual/usage/other-topics.rst

    Resource Control Scan Termination

-Warning: Deactivating Resource Control on systems with exhausted resources can put the system’s stability at risk.
+Warning: Deactivating Resource Control on systems with exhausted resources can put the system's stability at risk.

 Automatic Soft Mode
 ^^^^^^^^^^^^^^^^^^^